microsoft/service-fabric-observer/README.md

 FabricObserver comes with a number of Observers that run out-of-the-box.
 Observers are specialized objects which wake up, monitor a specific set of resources, emit a health report, and sleep again.
 However, the thresholds and configurations of the included observers must be set to match the specific needs of your cluster.
 These settings can be set via [Settings.xml](/FabricObserver/PackageRoot/Config/Settings.xml).

 When a Warning threshold is reached or exceeded, an observer will send a Health Report to Service Fabric's Health management system (either as a Node or App Health Report, depending on the observer).
-This Warning state and related reports are viewable in SFX, the Service Fabric EventStore, and Azure's Application Insights, if enabled.
+This Warning state and related reports are viewable in SFX, the Service Fabric EventStore, and Azure's Application Insights/LogAnalytics/ETW, if enabled.

 Most observers will remove the Warning state in cases where the issue is transient, but others will maintain a long-running Warning for applications/services/nodes/security problems observed in the cluster.
 For example, high CPU usage above the user-assigned threshold for a VM or App/Service will put a Node into Warning State (NodeObserver) or Application Warning state (AppObserver), for example, but will soon go back to Healthy if it is a transient spike or after you mitigate the specific problem :-).
 An expiring certificate Warning from CertificateObsever, however, will remain until you update your application's certificates (Cluster certificates are already monitored by the SF runtime.
 This is not the case for Application certificates, so use CertificateObserver for this, if necessary).